 “Wim Wenders places a camera anywhere and creates cinema!”, I exclaimed after a retrospective of his films at FTII in Pune.
 A disastrous attempt in one of my exercises to emulate the master made me realize how it takes meticulous planning and the fine understanding of the cinematic language for two hours to look so casual and natural.
 One cannot simply place the camera and shoot.
 And this, to my mind, is what ails most of our films today.

 Mise-en-Scene is the protoplasm of cinema.
-Any film infused with cinema, classical or contemporary will have its auteur delineating its Mise-en-Scene.
-An auteur declares his Mise-en-Scene.
+Any film infused with cinema, classical or contemporary will have its auteur delineating its mise-en-ccene.
+An auteur declares his mise-en-scene.
 In its absence, a film more often than not is bereft of true cinema.

 However, most Indian films nowadays, including those of the neo-new wave filmmakers are found terribly wanting on this front.
 Hence most of them are devoid of cinematic merit that is imperative to make their presence felt in movie annals.
 To put it plainly, we simply fall short.
 The euphoria of mediocrity unintelligently paints these films with false greatness.
 But let the truth be told.
 They are far from it.

-To illustrate this point one can take an example of two recent films, Masaan and Talvar.
+To illustrate this point one can take an example of two recent films, Masaan (2015) and Talvar (2015).
 Both are good films and well-intended.
 One cannot question the subject matter, the approach and the fact that both are a welcome relief from the crass we churn out in the name of popular cinema.
 In that sense, they are praiseworthy efforts.

 Purely for the sake of discussion – not to suggest even one bit that any film director should be making a different film from what he or she intended to make – but what if the Arushi murder case was only used as a tool to explore certain thematic possibilities?
 For example, crime and the bourgeoisie, or life in the soulless satellite suburbs of metros, perhaps even the cultural gap between our police and upwardly mobile middle class world.
 The same story had immense possibilities and layers to explore innumerable themes thereby changing the contours of Talvar, I believe for the richer.
 A good story is a great vehicle for a theme.
 On the other hand, a story devoid of thematic concerns may not be as exciting.

 Not just parallel cinema or art house films but good mainstream films as well need this cinematic language to buttress their story and themes.
-Ram Gopal Varrma’s Company, Mani Ratnam’s Nayakan, Ramesh Sippy’s Sholay, all create high quality mainstream cinema simply because all these makers (and a few more I must add) consciously created their individual cinematic style.
+Ram Gopal Varrma’s Company (2002), Mani Ratnam’s Nayakan (1987), Ramesh Sippy’s Sholay (1975), all create high quality mainstream cinema simply because all these makers (and a few more I must add) consciously created their individual cinematic style.